Synagogue Shooting Suspect John Earnest Reportedly Posted Hate-Filled Manifesto On Site 8chan Before Attack

 The manifesto was referenced by NBC San Diego and links had spread across social media, though it was not confirmed to have been written by the shooting suspect.

-But event before Earnest was named by local and national news outlets as the suspect in Saturday’s attack that took one life and left several others injured, many people were taking to social media to share the post which appeared to precede the shooting.
+But even before Earnest was named by local and national news outlets as the suspect in Saturday’s attack that took one life and left several others injured, many people were taking to social media to share the post which appeared to precede the shooting.
 It has not yet been confirmed that the nine-page, single-spaced document was written by Earnest, but many noted the connection it appeared to share with New Zealand mosque shooting suspect Brenton Tarrant.

 Police say Tarrant opened fire at mosques in New Zealand, killing 50 people.
 But before doing so, Tarrant reportedly took to the 8chan forum chat site to share his plans, and later live-streamed the attack on Facebook Live.
 As Newsweek reported, the person identifying themselves as Tarrant posted a hate-filled message warning of the imminent attack.